gsa-oes/office-of-evaluation-sciences/_blog/ssi-wages.md

 ![image]({{site.baseurl}}/assets/img/project-images/blog3table1.webp)

-*Table 1: Letters to SSI recipients significantly increased timely reporting of wages*
+*Table 1 .Letters to SSI recipients significantly increased timely reporting of wages*

 Taking on this type of evidence-building project to meet a specific agency goal—reducing improper payments demonstrates the Agency’s commitment to being a good steward of the programs it administers.
 SSA plans to build on this experience in at least two ways:
 First, by making further improvements to the letters by highlighting other important reporting responsibilities.
 Second, by improving the target efficiency of the notice using administrative data and the results of this evaluation.

 Once SSA has refined the letters, they will develop a proposal to send the letters to the entire target population on a regular basis.

-*This project was presented at the 2019 Annual Event.
-See the recording and presentation slides <a href="https://oes.gsa.gov/2019annualevent/" target="_blank">here.</a>*